 Are selection and training all there is to our quality standards?
-No. We also invest heavily in quality control, supervision and continuous education updates.
+No. We also focus strongly on quality control, supervision and continuous education updates.

 Let’s start with continuous education.
-Caregivers must take part in update educational modules at least once a year.
-They may also be required to refresh certain topics prior to initiating a new complex case, such as those involving clients with advanced dementia, severe mobility impairment, or recovering from complex surgeries.
-Caregivers also have access to dedicated online tools to revisit certain technical aspects of non-medical home care, as well as permanent support from our nurses and administrative staff.
+Caregivers must undergo educational updates at least once a year.
+They are also required to refresh certain topics and undergo individual nurse orientation sessions prior to initiating a complex case, such as those involving advanced dementia, post-surgical recovery or severe mobility impairments.
+And they have access to dedicated online tools to revisit technical aspects of non-medical home care, as well as constant support from our nurses and administrative staff.

-We don’t take quality for granted – we check it.
-Our nurses and other qualified staff members regularly visit clients’ homes to assess evolving health and service conditions.
-The visits present us with valuable opportunities to adjust service details, refine plans of care, assess a client’s changing health situation, and provide reports to family members or authorized third parties.
+We don’t take quality for granted – we inspect it.
+Assisting Hands nurses and staff members regularly visit clients’ homes to assess evolving health and service conditions.
+The visits offer us valuable opportunities to adjust service details, refine plans of care, assess a client’s changing health situation, act immediately on client concerns, and provide reports to family members or authorized representatives.

-Supervisory visits are an integral part of our plans of care.
-Their minimal frequency is once per month, applicable for simple cases requiring caregiver attention only a few hours per day.
-That is a minimum of twelve visits per year, at no extra cost, in addition to our initial assessments and home-preparation visits prior to a new case’s beginning.
+Free supervisory visits are an integral part of our plans of care.
+State regulations determine a minimum of one visit per quarter.
+Our minimal frequency is once a month, applicable in simple cases requiring professional assistance only a few hours a day.
+That is a minimum of twelve visits per year, at no extra cost, in addition to our initial assessments and home-preparation visits before services begin.

-More complex cases are checked at higher frequencies, also free of additional costs.
-If a client prefers even more frequent visits by a nurse or other qualified staff members, that is, supervisions happening more often that what is stipulated in his or her plan of care, they can be scheduled for a low fee.
+Complex cases are supervised at higher frequencies, also free of additional costs.
+If a client prefers even more frequent visits by qualified staff members, that is, supervisions happening more often than what is stipulated in his or her plan of care, they can be scheduled for a low fee.

 Frequent communication.
 Whenever you need to contact us, you talk to a human being, not an automated menu.
 Our management staff is available 32/7: 8 hours in the office and 24 by telephone.